zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-dataflow/odi-web-adb-dataflow.md

 ## **STEP 6**: Connect to Your Main ADW Instance

-1. You now need to complete the connection to your main ADW instance.
+1. You now need to complete the connection to your main ADW instance that you created in Lab 3.
 This should appear on the left hand side under Data Entities when editing a Data Flow, but the user name and password need to be specified.
-To do this, click the 3-dot ellipsis menu button to the right of the connection and select the **Edit** button.
+To do this, click the 3-dot ellipsis menu button to the right of the connection and select the **Edit** button. (**Note**: In the list of Data Entities, this database might appear with a name different from the display name you created as *ADW-your initials*)

     ![](./images/click-edit-button.png " ")